subhan-insider/Slider/README.md

 # Slider
 A simple slider for desktop, mobile and tablet.
 Tested on chrome, firefox, safari, internet explorer, android browser and mobile safari.
+The slider can be used with arrow keys, mouse drags and next/prev buttons.

 ## Getting Started